3.4 Units

 To publish a smart contract:

-- In the detailed view of a unit, click the Publish Now button next to the "Smart contract is not published" label.
+- In the detailed view of a unit, click the Publish Smart Contract button next to the "Smart contract is not published" label.

 - A modal window titled Publish smart contract will appear.